 Key Messages for Returning to Sport

-- From November 19, 2020 to December 7, 2020, spin classes, hot yoga and high intensity interval training across BC must be suspended, as a result of being classified as high-risk group activities conducted indoors.1
+- Until midnight on February 5, 2021, spin classes, hot yoga, aerobics, bootcamp, high intensity components of circuit training, and high intensity interval training across BC must be suspended, as a result of being classified as high-risk group activities.1

-- From November 19, 2020 to December 7, 2020, traveling between regions to participate in athletic activities is not permitted.1
+- Until midnight on February 5, 2021, traveling between regions to participate in athletic activities is not permitted.1

 - Remember to continue to follow the measures put in place by Dr. Bonnie Henry, Provincial Health Officer.

-- As sports resume, there must be physical distancing while not playing, limited contact between players, and enhanced equipment cleaning.2
+- As sports resume, there must be physical distancing, no contact between players, and enhanced equipment cleaning.2

 - Under the Gatherings and Events Order of the Provincial Health Officer, event organizers must record contact information (first and last name, phone number or email address) for all participants, to prepare should contact tracing become necessary.2 For sports, this includes all events such as games, practices, or other training sessions.